JefGrailet/SAGE/Dataset/README.md

   parsing a `.graph`, one can therefore ignore the _medium_ associated to any link pointing towards a neighborhood comparable to `v`.
 As of October 12, 2020, the public code of `SAGE` no longer searches a _medium_ for such links.

+* Various comments in the code, variable names or metrics denotes an _alias_ as the complete list of IPs that could be aliased with each others.
+This is kind of a language abuse: usually, in the scientific literature, the term _alias list_ is preferred, while an _alias pair_ (also fairly common) denotes two IPs that were aliased with each other.
+Therefore, when a `.metrics` file mentions the _maximum size of an alias_, it means of course the maximum amount of IPs that could be aliased with each others, i.e., the maximum amount of IPs found in a same _alias list_.

 ## Contact